JuliaTesting/ReTest.jl/docs/src/index.md

 ## Switching from `Test` to `ReTest`

-When used in a package `MyPackage`, the test code can be organized as follows:
+When used in a package `MyPackage`, the recommended way to organize test code is as follows:
-1. replace `using Test` by `using ReTest` in the "runtests.jl" file
+1. replace `using Test` by `using ReTest` in the "runtests.jl" file (and in all other test files having `using Test`)
 2. wrap the whole content of "runtests.jl" within a module named `MyPackageTests`
-3. rename "runtests.jl" to "tests.jl"
+3. rename "runtests.jl" to "MyPackageTests.jl"
-4. create "runtests.jl" with the following content:
+4. create a "runtests.jl" file with the following content:
-   `include("tests.jl"); MyPackageTests.runtests()`
+   `include("MyPackageTests.jl"); MyPackageTests.runtests()`

 This means that running "runtests.jl" will have the same net effect as before.
-The "tests.jl" file can now be `include`d in your REPL session (`include("tests.jl")`), and you can run all or some of its tests (e.g.
+The "MyPackageTests.jl" file can now be `include`d in your REPL session (`include("MyPackageTests.jl")`), and you can run all or some of its tests (e.g.
 `MyPackageTests.runtests("addition")`).

 Wrapping the tests in `MyPackageTests` allows to not pollute `Main` and keeps the tests of different packages separated.
-Also, you can modify "tests.jl" and re-include it to have the corresponding tests updated (the `MyPackageTests` module is replaced in `Main`);
+Also, you can modify "MyPackageTests.jl" and re-include it to have the corresponding tests updated (the `MyPackageTests` module is replaced in `Main`);
 otherwise, without a `MyPackageTests` module, including the file a second time currently triggers a warning for each overwritten toplevel testset.